Tanmesh4/CodeChallenge-artAPI/README.md

 ❯ Various problem-solving paths are possible to solve this challenge.

 ❯ The main goal is to evaluate your ability to handle the challenge and, with the provided information, structure a project and implement a solution.

+# My Task
+## Basic delivery:
+❯ Working responsive application.
+Note: the team didn’t create a mobile and tablet version, but you should implement those.
+To make your job easier, you should create fluid components.

+❯ Pixel-perfect code representing the delivered layout.

+❯ README.md with instructions to run the project.

+## Extras:
+❯ The designer didn’t deliver animations, transitions, etc., but you know that’s a part of a good UX.
+Feel free to propose, but it’s not mandatory.

+❯ Deliver your code with tests.

+❯ Implement some other feature you think could add value to the project.